v0.0.1-alpha

 GET/api/v1/vocabularies

-List all registered vocabularies.
+List all registered vocabularies (system-loaded and custom).

 GET/api/v1/vocabularies/{id}/concepts/search